DaoCloud/DaoCloud-docs/docs/en/docs/install/upgrade.md

 ## Prerequisites

 - You need to have a DCE 5.0 cluster environment.
-Refer to [Offline Deployment of Commercial Edition](commercial/start-install.md).
+Refer to [Offline Deployment of DCE 5.0 Enterprise](commercial/start-install.md).
 - Ensure that your ignition machine is still alive.
 - Confirm the version you want to upgrade to.
 See [Release Notes](release-notes.md).